Skip to content ↓

 About

 Music is an integral part of life at the school.
-Our aim is to build a musical journey for every student in the school, whatever their level of musical ability or particular musical interest.
+Our aim is to build a musical journey for every pupil in the school, whatever their level of musical ability or particular musical interest.

 There are rehearsals for ensembles every day of the week, and individual lessons on instruments ranging from the piano to the bagpipes.